 Add columns one at a time to a finished Discovery.
-A new column re-runs only that column, not the matrix, so you iterate without re-paying for what worked.
+A new column is filled in across the rows you already have, and the answers in the other columns are kept — so you iterate without re-paying for what worked.

 What’s in a Discovery